jbkt/shell-backuper/README.rst

 Tests
 -----

-Edit the file ``test.env`` to your liking.
+Edit the file ``envs/test.env`` to your liking.
 Test the container with the following command::

   $ mkdir data #fill-in with toy-data to "backup"
   $ mkdir repo #don't put anything
-  $ restic -r repo init  #use password "test" or change file test.env
+  $ restic -r repo init  #use password "test" or change file envs/test.env
-  $ docker run -t --env-file test.env -v `pwd`/data:/data -v `pwd`/repo:/repo anjos/backuper:latest
+  $ docker run -t --env-file envs/test.env -v `pwd`/data:/data -v `pwd`/repo:/repo anjos/backuper:latest

-If you don't change the values in ``test.env``, the cron job will run every minute.
+If you don't change the values in ``envs/test.env``, the cron job will run every minute.
 Use the contents of ``./data`` to add/remove contents simulating your usage.
 Backups are stored in ``./backup`` using a simple file backend.
 The password is ``test``.
 The last 10 backups are kept.